manojn0010/Demographic-Modelling-of-Population-Dynamics/README.md

 2. Create R project
   - Open RStudio > File > New Project > Existing Directory
-  - browse to the project directory
+  - Browse to the project directory
   - Select **Create Project**

 3. Execute the full pipeline
-  - Run: source("scripts/run_all/run_all.R")
+  - Open a new Script and run: `source("scripts/run_all/run_all.R")`
   - This sequentially executes:
     - Package installation (if required)
     - Data loading and cleaning